Telegramium/grammy-channel-verification/README.md

 - `max_sponsors?`: number - Maximum number of sponsors to return
 - `getLinksMode?`: boolean (optional) - If `true`, explicitly uses "Get links" mode where you handle prompts manually.
 If `false`, explicitly uses "Turnkey" mode where SubGram handles prompts automatically.
 If `undefined` (not provided), the mode is automatically detected from SubGram settings based on the API response (checks for `additional.sponsors` in response).
 - `sendPrompt?`: (ctx, tasks) => void | Promise<void> | null (optional) - Optional callback to send prompt message.
 If `null`, uses default implementation.
 If `undefined`, uses default implementation.
 Only used in "Get links" mode.
+- `action?`: 'subscribe' | 'newtask' | 'task' (optional, default: 'subscribe') - Action type for sponsor list management:
+    - `'subscribe'` (default): List of sponsors is pinned to the user for N amount of time.
+Subscription check can be performed by repeated request with the same user_id.
+    - `'newtask'`: List is not pinned.
+On each new request, the service will reassemble the list of sponsors.
+Subscription check is performed through the "Check subscriptions" method.
+    - `'task'`: List is "conditionally" pinned.
+Sponsors are also remembered in the system, but on repeated request with the same user_id in case of successful subscription, the list is deleted and on a new request a new list will be selected.
+This method is a mixed variant between subscribe and newtask.

 **Methods:**